Disclaimer: Naruto does not belong to me. Not even a little bit.

 Every morning, before I left my room, I had to follow the set exercises that were designed for me.
-Due to my age, there would be little exercises that actually focused on building muscle.
-For the most part, I was to get into a position and hold said position for a set amount of time.
+Due to my age, there would be few exercises that actually focused on building muscle.
+For the most part, I would position and hold said position for a set amount of time.
 Positions like the cobra, or eagle, and splits.
 Stretches for the most part, were designed to decrease the muscle tension and stiffness, while increasing range of motion and promote circulation.
-They also prepared the body for the actual stress of exercise, so when I did begin the actual exercises, my body would be better suited to handling it.
+It also prepares the body for the actual stress of exercise, so when I did begin the actual exercises, my body would be better suited to handling it.

 The actual stretching and small exercises were the easier things in my training.

 The harder part being chakra control.